Introduction

 Overview:

-The Certified Professional Biller (CPB) credential, offered by the American Academy of Professional Coders (AAPC), is one of the most recognized certifications for medical billing professionals.
+The Certified Professional Biller (CPB) credential, offered by the American Academy of Professional Coders (AAPC), is one of the most recognized medical billing certifications.
 It focuses on claims processing, insurance guidelines, and revenue cycle management.

 Eligibility Requirements: